ethereum/meteor-package-elements/README.md

 Additionally this package exposes the following packages:

 - [ethereum:tools](https://atmospherejs.com/ethereum/tools), which gives you `EthTools`.
+- [ethereum:blocks](https://atmospherejs.com/ethereum/blocks), which gives you `EthBlocks`.
 - [frozeman:template-var](https://atmospherejs.com/frozeman/template-var), which gives you the `TemplateVar.set()/.get()` functions which can be used to get values from the select account, or address input element.
 - [frozeman:storage](https://atmospherejs.com/frozeman/storage), which gives you the `LocalStore.set()/.get()` functions (used for `dapp_formatBalance`).

+Note that these packages will only be exposed to your client part of your dapp, if you want to use e.g. `EthBlocks` on the server side add the package manually using `$ meteor add ethereum:blocks`.

 ### Identicon